 With up to 95% of EU Members States’ trade (by volume) transported by sea and 20% of global trade passing through the Gulf of Aden, EU NAVFOR gives considerable effort to safeguarding trade and freedom of navigation through this strategic area, as it is essential for the welfare of Nations.

-Owners and operators who have vessels transiting the region are strongly encouraged to register with MSCHOA, before reaching our vessel registration area to improve their security and reduce the risk of attacks or capture.
+Owners and operators who have vessels transiting the region are strongly encouraged to register with MSCHOA VRS, before reaching our vessel registration area to improve their security and reduce the risk of attacks or capture.
 Additionally, EU NAVFOR fully supports the Best Management Practices for Protection against Somalia Based Piracy (BMP).
 The BMPs can be downloaded here.